Study for people who suffer from ankylosing spondyloarthritis

 How long is the study?

-The study includes a single stay of 5 days.
+The study includes one stay of 9 days and one say of 7 days.
 All of the details will be explained by one of our agents over the phone.

 What are the advantages of taking part in this study?